Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 After some much-needed champagne and some much-needed lunch, it was time for

 the wedding dance.
-We were ready to Waltz to a very pretty
+Marla and I were ready to Waltz to a very pretty

 instrumental version of "A Time for Us" from Romeo and Juliet.

-Normally this is a time for great anxiety among grooms.
+Normally this is a moment for great anxiety among grooms.
 I read once in

 a survey about wedding preparation, 500 different wedding couples agreed the

-one thing they would do if they had to do it all over again was start
+one thing they would do if they had to do it all over again was to start

 preparing for their wedding dance much sooner.

 I had a little edge.
-I had been preparing for 25 years.
+I had been preparing for my wedding dance for 25 years.
 Nevertheless in the

 middle of the song I tried to get a little fancy and lost my step.
 Knowing